 Taking over the entire second floor as a master suite works perfectly for us, and there are no regrets.
 Halfway through the project, our contractor told us she thought we had made a wise decision.
 “Let the next person add a master suite,” she had said.

-We’ve never seen a project that didn’t go over budget.
-There’s always that perfect something that spells disaster for the budget.
-This time, we executed a strategy of trade-offs.
+We’ve never seen a project that didn’t go over budget; there’s always that perfect something that spells disaster for the bottom line.
+This time, however, we executed a strategy of trade-offs.

-Saving pennies anywhere we could find them meant we could splurge where it really mattered, and. . . that seems to continue well after construction is over.
+Saving pennies anywhere we could find them meant we could splurge where it really mattered, and that seems to be continuing well after construction is over. 😬

 Master Closet: Sherwin Williams Origami White (HGSW4007) (LRV 76)